Carmen Belén Richardson: Theater

 Richardson returned to Puerto Rico and in 1985 went to work in local theater productions.
 She took part in Cecilia Valdes, Clemente (the musical), Cuando él es Guadalupe, Flor de Pesidio and Sirena.

 The 1989 Festival of Art "El Cemi" in Puerto Rico was dedicated to her and in recognition of her 40 years in the world of entertainment she was awarded the Carlos Busquets award.
 Richardson joined Producciones MECA, founded by actresses Camille Carrion and Ángela Meyer.
 With this new company she actively participated in the following shows and soap operas, Ellas al Mediodia, Ave de Paso (1988), La Isla and Yara Prohibida (1988).
 Richardson imitated American actress and comedian Whoopi Goldberg in the theatre presentation of Múltiples ellas.

 Later years

 Carmen Belén Richardson retired from acting after being diagnosed with fibromyalgia.
 She founded a fibromyalgia support group in Puerto Rico called "Fundación Carmen Belén Richardson".
+On September 3, 1995, she made a return to the role in a special edition of El Colegío de la Alegría titled Cuarenta años no son na reprising his role.
+On February 3, 1997, she participated in Los 75 años de don Tommy, a special dedicated to Muñiz's career.
 Richardson died on August 9, 2012, at HIMA hospital in Caguas, Puerto Rico at the age of 81.
 She was buried at Borinquen Memorial Park in Carolina, Puerto Rico.
 Richardson had two biological daughters: Migbel and Eda; and an adoptive daughter: Waleska.